-IS IT FAIR?
-All the effort you put into your Thanksgiving meal and it leaves you feeling uncomfortably full, bloated, guilty and loaded with leftovers that are too fattening to consume after you overindulged the day before.
+All the planning and effort you put into your Thanksgiving dinner yields a delicious meal.
+However, this feast can leave you feeling uncomfortably full and loaded with leftovers that are too heavy to consume after you overindulged the day before.

 Not this year!

-Here is a meal full of the traditional Thanksgiving dishes that have all the flavor, but have been scaled down, fat-wise, into lighter versions of your favorites.
+Try tips below for a meal full of the traditional Thanksgiving dishes that are flavorful but have been scaled down, fat-wise, into lighter versions of your favorites.

 The recipes were also designed to be prepared ahead of the big day, as much as possible.
 Each recipe includes instructions as to what point it may be made ahead and held for assembling or cooking.
 The recipes serve 12 people and allow for probable leftovers.

 The items within the suggested menu below are "no-brainer" dishes for which you don't need a recipe (although instructions are given).
-I have included links to recipes for more fattening dishes.
+Included are links to recipes for more fattening dishes.

 The * items have instructions below.

-Stuffing: Prepare your favorite packaged stuffing mix, embellishing as desired with chopped onions, celery, parsley and, to make it more Cajun, add oysters or shrimp and chopped pecans near the end of the cooking time.
-(May be made the day before, covered and refrigerated and cooked before dinner.
+French Bread-Pecan Stuffing: Prepare your favorite packaged stuffing mix, embellishing as desired with chopped onions, celery, and parsley.
+To make it more Cajun, add oysters or shrimp and chopped pecans near the end of the cooking time.
+(Can be made the day before, covered and refrigerated, and then cooked before dinner.
 If adding seafood and/or pecans, do so in the last few minutes before stuffing is done.)

-Rolls: Purchase rolls and split open.
-Brush insides of rolls with a mixture of 2/3 butter and 1/3 broth, and lightly sprinkle with Cajun or Creole seasoning.
-(May be made the day before up to this point, covered and refrigerated to baked before dinner.)
+Onion Butter Rolls: Purchase rolls and split open.
+Brush insides of rolls with a mixture of 2/3 butter and 1/3 broth and lightly sprinkle with Cajun or Creole seasoning.
+(Can be made the day before up to this point, covered and refrigerated to baked before dinner.)
 Bake in the 325º oven for about 10 minutes with cut sides up, so the cut sides get golden and toasty.

 Cranberry Sauce: Mix 3 15-ounce cans whole berry cranberry sauce with 1 15-ounce can crushed pineapple, and 1/2 cup sliced almonds.
 (May be made up to 2 days ahead.)